manali-teke/My-Fitness-Tracker/README.md

    # Future Scope
    1. Integrating ML model to give out personalised workout suggestions.
-   2. Store user enrollment data in a new collection(new table) in MongoDb
-   3. Implement forgot password feature
+   2. Implement forgot password feature
    4. Implement email authentication
    5. Deploy the project to make it accessible to everyone
    6. Change colours for the previous and next buttons on dashboard